MartinDrumel/martin-drumel-pirali-research-group/content/landingresearch/header.md

   css_class:
 ---

-We perform spectroscopy in the low-frequency part of the electromagnetic spectrum, with a main focus on astrophysical species (stable molecules and reactive species).
+We perform , with a main focus on astrophysical species (stable molecules and reactive species).
 As a joke, we often refer to ourselves as the SPAM team: Soft Photons for Astrophysical Molecules!